 Philippines Visa

-• Citizens of Russia, Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan, Uzbekistan, EU countries do not need a visa for a trip to the Philippines for up to 30 days; a stamp is placed in the passport for free upon arrival.
+• Citizens of Russia, Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan, Uzbekistan, and EU countries do not need a visa for trips to the Philippines of up to 30 days – a free stamp will be placed in your passport upon arrival.

-• For entry, a return ticket or ticket to any other country within the visa-free period or visa validity is needed.
-The ticket may be asked for at the departure airport, and if you don't have one, they might not let you board the flight.
+• A return ticket or a ticket to any other country within the visa-free or visa period is required for entry.
+The airline may ask for it at the departure airport, and if you don't have it, they may not let you board.

-• 5 days before entry, you need to fill out an electronic form on the website https://etravel.gov.ph/ and get a QR code, which is checked upon entry.
+• Within 5 days before entry, you need to fill out the electronic form on the website https://etravel.gov.ph/ and get a QR code, which is checked upon entry.
+Instructions for filling out eTravel.

-• Insurance and hotel reservation are not required, it's up to you.
-Although some travelers report that a hotel reservation is mandatory, we have not encountered such a requirement in official information.
+• Insurance and hotel booking are not required; it's up to you.
+Although some travelers mention that hotel booking is mandatory, we haven't seen such a requirement in any official information.

-• If you need to stay for more than 30 visa-free days, you can get an extension for another 29 days while in the country.
-Or you can exit the country to a neighboring country for about a day, return, and get a new free 30-day stamp.
+• If you need to stay longer than 30 visa-free days, you can extend your stay for another 29 days while in the country.
+Or you can leave to a neighboring country for about a day, return, and get a new free 30-day stamp.

-Citizens of Russia, Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan, Uzbekistan, EU countries do not need a visa for a trip to the Philippines for up to 30 days.
-For a longer stay, you can apply for a visa in advance, extend your visa-free stay on the spot or at the airport up to 59 days.
+Citizens of Russia, Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan, Uzbekistan, and EU countries do not need a visa for trips to the Philippines of up to 30 days.
+For longer stays, you can get a visa in advance, extend your visa-free stay on the spot, or at the airport up to 59 days.

-Citizens of Ukraine, Belarus, Azerbaijan, Armenia, Georgia, Moldova must apply for a visa in advance at consular departments in their country or in Southeast Asian countries.
-The visa fee is about $50 depending on the method and place of receipt.
+Citizens of Ukraine, Belarus, Azerbaijan, Armenia, Georgia, and Moldova must obtain a visa in advance at consular offices in their home country or in Southeast Asian countries.
+The visa fee is about $50 depending on the method and place of issuance.

-Upon entry, you must fill out a standard immigration card and customs form (see more about Philippine customs rules here).
-The customs form is filled out by everyone, regardless of the need to declare.
-Usually, the card and form are handed out on the plane; if not, you can get them at the counters before passport control.
-After filling them out, you can proceed directly to passport control; no fees are charged for stamps and data processing.
-At international airports in the Philippines, passport control lines are typically huge, and you can wait for almost an hour.
-So it makes sense to first take the forms, get in line, and fill them out while queuing.
+Upon entry, you need to fill out a standard immigration card and customs form (see more about Philippines customs rules here).
+The customs form must be filled out by everyone, regardless of whether they need to declare anything.
+The card and form are usually handed out on the plane, but if not, you can pick them up at the counters before passport control.
+After filling them out, you can proceed directly to passport control – no fees for stamps or processing are required.
+At international airports in the Philippines, passport control queues are usually very long, and you can stand for almost an hour.
+So it makes sense to grab the forms, get in line, and fill them out while waiting.

-When going through entry passport control, you must provide your passport, boarding pass, and completed immigration form.
-Here, fingerprints of the index fingers are also scanned.
-After passing passport control, you can collect your baggage from the carousel and proceed through the green or red customs channel.
+When going through entry passport control, you need to present your passport, boarding pass, and the completed immigration form.
+Your index fingerprints will also be scanned.
+After passport control, you can collect your luggage from the carousel and proceed through the green or red customs corridor.

 Forms are usually handed out on the plane

-Citizens of Russia, Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan, Uzbekistan can enter the Philippines without a visa through any border checkpoint at an airport or international seaport.
-Upon arrival, a stamp for 30 days is simply placed in the passport; no payment or additional forms are required.
-Some websites on the Internet mention a 21-day stay, but this is outdated information.
+Citizens of Russia, Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan, and Uzbekistan can enter the Philippines without a visa through any border checkpoint at an airport or international seaport.
+Upon arrival, a 30-day stamp is placed in the passport; nothing needs to be paid or filled out.
+Some websites mention a 21-day stay, but this is outdated information.

 • Passport validity of at least 6 months after the departure date*;

-• Possession of return tickets or tickets to a third country (checked selectively, and if you don't have tickets, entry may be denied).
+• Return tickets or tickets to a third country (checked randomly; without them, entry may be denied).

 • QR code obtained after filling out the online eTravel form